Using the H5P Interactive Video Tool

 3. In the Single Choice Set tool, enter your Question in the first field.

 4. Once you've finished configuring your question, click Done.
-Your question (here set to Poster) will appear on the video.
-Adjust position and size as before.
+Your question (set here to Poster) will appear on the video.
+Adjust position and size until the scroll bar on the right is no longer visible.

 5. Click Summary task when you have finished adding all your interactions.
 This will help you build a summary that appears at the end of the video to test students' knowledge in the moment.
 Adding a summary to your interactive video is optional - you can skip this substep and head straight to Step Four if you don't want to add a summary task.